35 Woodworking Projects Using A Scroll Saw: Ideas That Sell

 Wooden name plaques or plates are ideal for a nursery or your children’s room.
 It would also look amazing on the wall using the last name of the family.
 Customized wooden name plaques created using scroll saws are perfect presents.

-9. Layered Cross With Smoothed Design by Arpop
+9. Layered Cross With Smoothed Design

 Layered Cross With Smoothed Design by Arpop